Bogie Checks in

 They married in August 1938.
 The wedding day ended with the newlyweds making a spectacle of themselves by erupting into a loud, drunken argument at the reception.
 Bogart stormed out and stayed away all night.
 (Some accounts say he and some pals drove to Tijuana.)
 The next morning, in the sober light of day, they reconciled.
 It was their first public brawl as man and wife.

 It wouldn’t be the last.
 Brawling in public would become their trademark, earning them the nickname “the Battling Bogarts” in the columns.
-But underlying tension would grow over the next few years as Mayo became increasingly unbalanced and her paranoia about Bogie’s backstage romances.
+But underlying tension would grow over the next few years as Mayo became increasingly unbalanced as her paranoia about Bogie’s backstage romances increased.
 Her fear would prove to be self-fulfilling, of course.
 As a result of his love for a beautiful, young leading lady, he’d return to the Garden of Allah in 1945, again after his marriage to Mayo fell apart